hungmuha/pong-game/README.md

 ***TECHNOLOGY USED:

-- HTML, CSS, Javascript, Jquery (the lazy version of Javascript), Canvas, Some knowledge of Algebra.
+-HTML, CSS, Javascript, Jquery (the lazy version of Javascript), Canvas, Some knowledge of Algebra.

 ***UNSOLVED PROBLEMS:

-- Some perks that I set out to do but didn't get to it like the bonus perks that if someone has won twice in a row would have.
+-Some perks that I set out to do but didn't get to it like the bonus perks that if someone has won twice in a row would have.

 ***PROGRAM NOTE: